Life Insurance with Parkinson’s Disease.

 - Bladder and bowel problems,

-There is no “cure” for Parkinson’s Disease, that said however, many individuals will be able to find some relieve in their symptoms utilizing a combination of medications, surgical procedures as well as other treatment options including lifestyle modifications.
+There is no “cure” for Parkinson’s Disease; that said, many individuals will be able to find relief in their symptoms, utilizing medications, surgical procedures, and other treatment options, including lifestyle modifications.

 Now at this point…

 We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
 All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.